-Due the Mississippi Gulf Coast region's continuing recovery post-Katrina and expected growth, roadways will experience increasing traffic volumes and congestion.
 As a part of the development of the 2040 Metropolitan Transportation Plan, the MPO's Congestion Management Program (CMP) and travel demand forecasting model were updated.
 These important tools help planners quantify and identify areas of existing and future congestion.
 The CMP uses travel time data to identify areas of extended vehicle delay and the travel demand model is used to identify areas of future traffic congestion.
 Results from these tools help score and prioritize transportation projects based on expected benefits.

 Project addresses existing congestion identified in the CMP or travel demand model?
-(Score: 5) Is this project intended to meet expected future demand?
 (Score: 5)